Billy Hamilton (baseball, born 1866)

-William Robert Hamilton (February 16, 1866 – December 15, 1940), nicknamed Sliding Billy, was an American professional baseball player in Major League Baseball (MLB) during the 19th-century.
+William Robert Hamilton (February 16, 1866 – December 15, 1940), nicknamed "Sliding Billy", was an American professional baseball player in Major League Baseball (MLB) during the 19th century.
 He played for the Kansas City Cowboys, Philadelphia Phillies and Boston Beaneaters between 1888 and 1901.

 Hamilton won the National League (NL) batting title twice and led the NL in stolen bases five times, eclipsing 100 on four occasions.
 He hit over .400 in 1894 and set the major league record for runs scored in a season with 198.
-His 914 stolen bases ranks third all time.
-A career .344 hitter, he was elected to the National Baseball Hall of Fame in 1961 via the Veterans Committee.
+His 914 stolen bases ranks third all time behind only Rickey Henderson, at 1,406 and Lou Brock with 938.

+A career .344 hitter, he was elected to the National Baseball Hall of Fame in the Class of 1961 via the Veterans Committee.

 Early life

 Hamilton was born on February 16, 1866 in Newark, New Jersey.
 His parents, Samuel and Mary Hamilton, had emigrated to New Jersey from Ireland.
 According to biographer Roy Kerr, there is evidence to suggest Hamilton was descended from the Ulster Scots people.
 (As an adult, Hamilton was known to proudly proclaim his Scottish ancestry.)
 When Hamilton was a small child, his family moved to Clinton, Massachusetts.
 He worked in a Clinton cotton mill as a young teenager.